 - The Online Safety Bill is a piece of legislation regarding the regulation of online intermediaries, destined to negatively impact the fundamental rights to privacy and freedom of expression in the UK. - The proposed regulatory model centres on imposing "duties of care" on all companies that enable people to interact with others online, to protect users from "harm".
 Compliance with the regulatory regime will be adjudged by the regulatory body Ofcom. - The legislation enlists social media companies to act as private online police and adjudicate on the legality of online content.
 This is bad for due process and undermines the rule of law.
-While illegality may be clear and obvious in some circumstances, these companies are ill-suited to make determinations of this kind (not least regarding the legal limitations of speech) and will consequentially over-remove online expression. - The Online Safety Bill also creates a new category of free speech where the Government deem such expression to be "harmful".
-Under the threat of penalties, the legislation will compel online intermediaries to censor swathes of online discussion including in matters of general discourse and public policy.
-Harmful content is defined entirely by the Secretary of State who is also granted a host of executive powers throughout the legislation. - The Bill will do serious damage to the right to privacy in the UK and compels online intermediaries to use "proactive technologies" to scan and surveil the content of all users on their sites.
-Other measures in the Bill would force companies to surveil private messages and seek to introduce new ID requirements for internet access by compelling the use of ageverification. - Also included in the legislation are expanded communications offences.
-Unamended, these proposals would also harm free expression by over-criminalising speech which is deemed to be "distressing". - Unless the Bill is materially altered, it will do serious damage to both free speech and privacy in the UK.
+While illegality may be clear and obvious in some circumstances, these companies are ill-suited to make determinations of this kind (not least regarding the legal limitations of speech) and will consequentially over-remove online expression. - Whilst the Government's proposed removal of provisions regarding so called "legal but harmful" expression are welcome, new plans to compel online intermediaries to remove content which contravenes their terms of use are deeply problematic. - Social media companies' terms and conditions are bad for privacy and restrict expression significantly more than UK law.
+The Government recently amended the legislation to ensure that platforms uphold their terms of service consistently.
+Whilst this may sound benign, these terms of service are not neutral and have complex implications.
+We find it highly questionable as to whether the UK can uphold its obligation to protect freedom of expression under Article 10 if state regulators are legally compelled to add enforcement powers to foreign terms of service that generally censor speech far more than domestic laws. - The Bill will do serious damage to the right to privacy in the UK and compels online intermediaries to use "proactive technologies" to scan and surveil the content of all users on their sites.
+Other measures in the Bill would force companies to surveil private messages and seek to introduce new ID requirements for internet access by compelling the use of age-verification. - Unless the Bill is materially altered, it will do serious damage to both free speech and privacy in the UK.